JEM Farm stands for

 Malayter, who grew

-up one of four children in a middle class family in New Jersey , had no interest in gardening as
+up one of four children in a middle class family in New Jersey Elizabeth

 But the Malayters